Salivary Gland Surgery

 - Ask your doctor about when it is safe to shower, bathe, or soak in water.

-- You may also need to return to the hospital to have the sutures removed.
+- You may also need to return to the doctor to have the sutures removed.
 After the sutures are out, clean the area with mild soap and water.

 Call Your Doctor